giorgiocipolloni/giorgiocipolloni.github.io/_pages/about.md

   - /about.html
 ---

 After obtaining my PhD 2021 under the supervision of [László Erdős](https://ist.ac.at/en/research/erdoes-group/) at the Institute of Science and Technology Austria, since September 2021 I have been a research fellow at the [Princeton Center for Theoretical Science](https://pcts.princeton.edu).
-My research interests are probability theory and mathematical physics with a focus on random matrices and dynamical systems.
+My research interests are probability theory and mathematical physics with a focus on random matrices, statistical mechanics, and dynamical systems.